 Natural base soaps are important when it comes to maintaining the health of our skin and a quality product will have pure essential oils added.
 These oils are small enough to penetrate the deeper layers of our skin and once absorbed, the components of the essential oils mix with the natural oils in our skin to balance, regulate and rejuvenate.

 Use natural ingredients for your skin

-Some skin care products use fillers which are synthetic based materials which do not come from nature and in many cases can harm our skin.
-Natural ingredients can assist in restoring and rejuvenating our skin with elasticity and the repair of free radical damage, a good example is Vitamin C. Once absorbed by the skin it can boost collagen production, increase blood flow and oxygen to the skin, as well as repair free radicals damage.
+Some skincare products use fillers which are synthetic-based materials that do not come from nature and in many cases can actually harm our skin.
+Natural ingredients can assist in restoring and rejuvenating our skin with elasticity and the repair of free radical damage, a good example is vitamin C. Once absorbed by the skin it can boost collagen production, increase blood flow and oxygen to the skin, as well as repair free radicals damage.
 This will help with the appearance of fewer lines, greater tightness of the skin and more importantly, protect the skin from further damage from the elements.

 Natural ingredients which help promote good skin include:

 The skin is your largest organ and its job is to protect you.
 It works hard to produce oils with the intention of keeping the moisture in and the nasties out.
-The skins’ natural oils are the first line of defence for dirt, grime and bacteria.
+The skin's natural oils are the first line of defence from dirt, grime and bacteria.
 They become trapped in the oils and stay there until the next wash.